chrisbroski/supportyourlocal/backlog.md

 ### MVP

-OK, the "Minimal Work from Me" version is still too much work to get started.
-I think a static site is the best first step.
-(And maybe the best overall as well.)
-Just base it off of our current site.

 * Mobile-first design
 * Home page with sections
 * EPK
 * Gigs / Previous gigs
 * Contact information

-### Minimal Work from Me

-Face it, if this takes a lot of my time I won't do it.
-I'm happy to add features and do basic tech support, but **all** of the administration needs to be done by the bands.

 ### Email